Welcome to the SUBTA Community!

 The SUBTA community is based on providing value, creating relationships, and supporting the global growth of subscription economy businesses.
-The Slack platform was NOT created for businesses to advertise themselves, promote or push their sales pitches on one another.
+The Slack platform or any SUBTA supported channels were NOT created for businesses to advertise themselves, promote or push their sales pitches on one another.
 There are no advertisements, sales announcements, promotions, or direct call to actions allowed.
 Our Slack users want a safe, no sales place to discuss solutions, share ideas and best practices.
 Direct, unsolicited contact for hiring or commercial purposes is not acceptable on the SUBTA Slack.
 You may not directly contact, or direct message, any Slack community member for such unsolicited contact, advertisement, sales pitch, promotions, partner marketing, or any manner of commercial purpose.
 Any partner or member who is engaging in such content will be removed from the platform.

 SUBTA does not allow the posting of destructive features, use of computer programs that contain such features, or access to any content that contains destructive features such as: viruses, worms, Trojan horses, or bots for the use of flooding channels with spam or other inappropriate material, showing multiple screens, and other activities that can be disruptive to online communication.

 Falsely impersonating a SUBTA organizer, administrator, or any other person with the intent to mislead or cause harm to others is forbidden.